 As a playwright and trauma healing facilitator, Danita conducts workshops addressing various forms of community trauma and race related issues.
 As therapeutic art and restorative language specialist, she uses storytelling to unravel self-defeating narratives, helping people move through personal, generational and historical trauma.

 “Change the narrative, change a life.”

-Appearing before audiences on five national tours, Danita has shared the stage with life coach Iyanla Vanzant, Levar Burton and Dr. Bernice King.
+Appearing before audiences on five national tours, Danita has shared the stage with Iyanla Vanzant, Levar Burton and Dr. Bernice King.
 Her work has been featured in Style, Slantress, Essence and Richmond Magazines as well as USA TODAY and The Wall Street Journal.
-In 2013, she served as a chairperson for the 8th Annual Arts in Society Conference held in Budapest, Hungary, presenting her research on race matters in marginalized communities and restorative language as a healing tool in marginalized communities.
-At home, she is the Artist in Residence for the Va Dept of Health providing a wide range of services related to trauma informed care.
+In 2013, she served as a chairperson for the 8th Annual Arts in Society Conference held in Budapest, Hungary, presenting her research on restorative language as a healing tool in marginalized communities.
+At home, she is the artist in residence for the Va Dept of Health providing a wide range of services related to trauma informed care.
 Due to her work in race and trauma, she was selected the United States Dept. of Patents and Trade as their ASALH Hallowed Ground Commemoration speaker in 2016 and co presenter with co-founder of CTTT-RVA, Martha Rollins for WOMANKIND 2018.

 “Words are medicine.”